-What I don’t get, is how people think they can steal another persons property, design work in my case, and sell it as their own - or even tweak it slightly and think thats OK.
+What I don’t get is how people think they can steal another persons property, design work in my case, and sell it as their own with not a single creditation or liaising to the original owner - or even tweak it slightly and think thats "OK".

 Number of Registration: 5002004